codingfunc/volcano/README.md

 #### REST API endpoints
 * __GET__ `<host>/api/v1/booking/availableDates`
   * returns a list of available dates for reservation.
 It can also optionally accept a `startDate` and `endDate` date.
+    Domain manager uses an in-memory cache to speed up responses.
     ```localhost/api/v1/booking/availableDates?startDate=2021-02-25&endDate=2021-05-01```

 * __PUT__ `<host>/api/v1/booking/book`